 Myth: The financial aid application process is complicated.

 Fact: You do have to provide a lot of information, but financial aid offices are working hard to make it easier.
-Many schools use SSS by NAIS, so you may only have to fill out one form to apply for aid at several schools.
+Many schools use School and Student Services (SSS), so you may only have to fill out one form to apply for aid at several schools.

 Myth: It’s too intimidating to talk to the school about our private financial matters.